 We welcome applications from historically underrepresented groups in STEM.

 “IPS was hugely important for me coming into UGA as someone who had wide-ranging interests and wasn’t sure what I wanted to pursue.”Anne Frances Jarrell, Fall 2021 Cohort

 “It was helpful to see how different labs are run during rotations.
 Even if you are set on a lab coming in, it helps you find committee members and interact with more faculty and students.
 “Logan Novak, Fall 2022 Cohort

 The University of Georgia has a long tradition of outstanding plant science research.
 Come be a part of it!

-To learn more about the research opportunities within the IPS program, please contact us or select from one of the options below to learn more about the research strengths of IPS-affiliated units.
+To learn more about the research opportunities within the IPS program, please contact us.